 When businesses tailor their infrastructures to empower the average employee with fast, flexible, and reliable connectivity, they release the noose around their necks that is often felt by being tethered to a desk that is likewise tethered to a desk phone.
 With more coverage and capacity provided by being mobile, employees find that their responsibilities aren’t nauseating anymore.

 A mobile-first strategy is also about the customer who is more often found on his mobile phone, than the traditional desktop.
 They spend most of their time researching via their mobile phones, which is a fact that hasn’t been lost on the economy in general.
-With most businesses still married to their desktops, what needs to be internalised is that one needs to be up close and personal with customers for them to take notice.
+With most businesses still married to their desktops, what needs to be internalized is that one needs to be up close and personal with customers for them to take notice of.

 “The rise in mobile collaboration tools presents new ways for businesses to keep teams together and working effectively, even if they are physically apart.
 It’s clear that companies who are able to do this are in a better place to attract and retain the best employees.” – Chris Kozup, VP of Marketing at Aruba.